SleepinMoss/artificial-incoherence/README.md

    python3 main.py
 5. Finally you can just talk to whatever thing i just made here!
 Enjoy your conversation!

 Also, you can just delete everything in the pattern.json file, but make sure you leave {}.
 And it will learn the words you used to talk using something called markov-chain.
 And that means you can train it in another language!
 Yea, even if it is chaotic.
-That is why i called it "artificial-incoherence"
+That is why i called it "artificial-incoherence".
+Also check the newer version, I made it using no AI this time! https://github.com/SleepinMoss/artificial-incoherence-v2